Quiet Voices of Empire

 The historical presence of Anglo-Indian families is often overlooked in the story of empire.
 We invited descendants of one such family, sisters Kay Barnard and Elizabeth Kerr, to explore their Anglo-Indian background.

-Marie Lindley (1926-2013) was the second woman to become a Fellow of the Institute of Civil Engineers.
+Marie Lindley (1926-2013) was the second woman to become a Fellow of the Institution of Civil Engineers.
 Teckla Muhoro reflects on Marie’s life and achievements in Kenya.

 Ivan Haslam, from Jabalpur, India, was posted to the office of the Indian Commissioner in East Africa in the 1950s.
 He took his camera with him on his extensive travels, documenting the lives of Indians in East Africa.
 We asked Dr Saima Nasar to provide her response to his life and that of other Asians in East Africa.